[Advanced Topic] Neural Network Basics

 main()

 There’s a lot of code here!
 A lot of it is just formatting various arrays for functions, which isn’t that interesting.
-However, make_next_gen() is densly packed with meaning.
-The first block of code is simply defining variable.
-The only thing of note is the first line, which starts children off as a copy of the parents.
+However, make_next_gen() is densely packed with meaning.
+The first block of code is simply defining variables.
+The only thing of note is the first line, which starts children off as a copy of the parents (To be clear, the parents are the best of the previous generation, and the children are the randomly altered copies.).
 This is so that if, by some fluke, all the children have RSSs higher than the parents, the RSS still won’t go up.
 The program then makes all the children, and adds their RSSs to the costs array.
-Then, because the indexing is the same, we look through costs for the lowest costs and find the matching children to return.
+Then, because the indexing in costs and children is the same, we look through costs for the lowest costs and find the matching children to return.

-The main() function is also very long, indicating that there’s a significant meaning..
+The main() function is also very long, indicating that there’s a significant meaning.
 All of the variables at the top can be changed, and you should feel free to change them and see what happens.
-A word of caution, though: if you increase num_points, num_children_per_net, num_survive, the inner values of net_dimension, any value in poly_coeffs, or generations too much, it’ll take an incredibly long time to run.
-If it takes over 5 minutes to run, I would recommend hitting control C and reducing one of those variables.
+A word of caution, though: if you increase num_points, num_children_per_net, num_survive, the inner values (meaning the values not on the ends of the array) of net_dimension, any value in poly_coeffs, or generations too much, it will take an incredibly long time to run.
+If it takes too long to run, I would recommend hitting control C and reducing one of those variables.

-You may have noticed in the list of variable not to increase too much “the inner values of net_dimension.”
-That’s because the outer values, the sizes of the input and output layers, must be one in this case.
-We only have 1 input and 1 output, namely the x value and the y value.
-If you change either of those, the program with throw an error.
+You may have noticed in the list of variables not to increase too much “the inner values of net_dimension.”
+That’s because the outer values, the sizes of the input and output layers, must be 1 in this case.
+We only have one input and one output, namely the x value and the y value.
+If you change either of those, the program will throw an error.

 ../_images/fitted-curve.svg

-A noisy polynomian being fitted by a neural network.
+A noisy polynomial being fitted by a neural network.

 That’s a pretty nice fit.
 It totally avoids overfitting, and it doesn’t require any input about the degree of the polynomial (while it is true that the information does exist within the program, the neural net training never accesses it).
 It is possible if you let it run for an absurd amount of time it would overfit.
 But because we’re limiting it to a reasonable amount of time, it should produce nice, smooth fits.